DDieter1988/Home-Lab/README.md

 # Home Lab

-Welcome to my homelab portfolio!
+Welcome to DieterLab public Git!

 This repository documents the design, implementation, and ongoing evolution of my self-hosted infrastructure.
 What started as a simple networking project has grown into a production environment featuring enterprise networking hardware, dedicated compute and storage nodes, containerized services, and structured documentation.